The Singleton

 Jeff could not speak for a second.

-Lucy pulled her blanket up. *"Can I have a different story now.
-One without the dragons."*
+Iris pulled the blanket to her chin.
+"Can I have a different story now.
+One without the dragons."

 "Yeah, bud.
 One without the dragons."

 He told her one about a lost sock.
-She fell asleep before the middle.
-Jeff sat on the edge of her bed for a long minute with his hand on her back and felt the compile bar tick up another percentage point in his pocket.
+She was gone before the middle of it.
+He sat on the edge of the bed with his hand flat on her back and felt — in the pocket where the phone was not, anymore — the absence where the phone had been, and somewhere downstairs the compile bar took another step.

 ---

-At 02:47 a.m., Jeff stood behind Maya and put his arms around her waist.
-She leaned back into him.
-The Santa Ana wind pushed Scorched Sage through the screen door.
+At 02:47 Jeff stood behind Maya and put his arms around her waist.
+She leaned back into him, the back of her head finding the hollow of his shoulder where it had fit for eleven years.
+The Santa Ana pushed Scorched Sage through the screen door.
 Somewhere in Seattle, Kael slept warm for the first time in years.
-Somewhere on the Amalfi Coast, Julian looked at the stars without needing to own them.
-Somewhere in a failed Bath & Body Works, marigolds were being replaced.
+Somewhere on the Amalfi Coast, Julian looked at the stars and did not need to own them.
+Somewhere in a failed Bath & Body Works turned shelter, a man was lifting out the spent marigolds and setting in fresh.

-Jeff whispered into Maya's hair: "I think I'm close to knowing who I am."
+Jeff said it into her hair, almost too quiet to carry.
+"I think I'm close to knowing who I am."

 "Yeah.
 Ask me in the morning."

-She turned to face him.
-She studied his eyes.
-She read the interface.
-And for the first time in a long time, she did not see a man who was breaking.
-She saw a man who was *about to* come home.
+She turned in his arms to face him.
+She studied his eyes — the read, the diff, the interface scan she had run on him ten thousand times.
+For the first time in a long time the report came back clean of the old error.
+She was not looking at a man who was breaking.
+She was looking at a man who was *about to* come home.

 "Okay."

 They stood in the kitchen.
-The light was amber.
-Not 580nm.
-Not a system flag.
-Just the porch light, coming through the screen, painting everything gold.
-The laptop fan settled into a patient hum.
-The compile bar did not quite reach 100.
+The light was gold.
+Not amber, not 580, not a flag the system raised before it tore something.
+Just the porch light, coming through the screen, laying itself across the counter and the drying pan and the two of them.
+The fan settled into a patient hum.
+The bar held at 99 and did not tip.
 Not tonight.
 Not yet.

 Maya turned off the kitchen light.
-They went upstairs.
+They went up.
 Jeff did not go to the garage.
-He got into bed next to his wife.
+He got into bed beside his wife.

 He slept seven hours.